-A poster by Trevor Klump Walle Catholic Grade School will on view soon on a billboard of northbound Interstate 55 in Stell Genevieve County.
+A poster by Trevor Klump a Valle Catholic Grade School will b on view soon on a billboard on northbound Interstate 55 in Sta Genevieve County.

-Klump was one of the wing ners of the Missouri Departs ment of Transportation'.# (MoDOT) annual Work Zone Safety Poster and Coloring Contest.
-His poster, entered in the sixth grade poster contest, will be displayed on a billboard near mile marker 144.
+Klump was one of the wing ners of the Missouri Depart ment of Transportation'.# (MoDOT) annual Work Zone Safety Poster and Coloring Contest.
+His poster, entered in the sixth grade poster contest, whe be displayed on a billboard near mile marker 144.

-In addition to Klump, four other Valle students work awards.
-They are sixth grader Gretchen Koller (second place) and Matthew Bauman (third place), Nicholas Bader (second place in the fifth grade contest and Kiera Kuenzel (third place in the fourth grade competition).
+In addition to Klump, four other Valle students wor awards.
+They are sixth grader Gretchen Koller (second place) and Matthew Bauman (thir place], Nicholas Bader (second place in the fifth grade contest and Kiera Kuenzel (third place) in the fourth grade competition).

-Three St. Agnes School students won prizes in the competition.
+Three St. Agnes School student won prizes in the competition.
 Two students won in the fifth grade contest.
-They are Jesse Meyer (first place) and Jacob Kronlage (third place).
+They are Jesse Meyer (first place) and Jacob Kronlage (third' place).
 Jacob Trautman took second place in the contest for fourth graders.